 New Dining Experiences:

-Charlie Palmer Steak Napa now offers a prix fix lunch Monday through Saturday 4 to 7 p.m.
-Chef Charlie Palmer showcases artisanal American beef and local wine country flavors, and guests may enjoy three courses for $35 per person.
+Charlie Palmer Steak Napa now offers a prix fix lunch Monday through Saturday 11 a.m. - 2:30 p.m.
+Chef Charlie Palmer showcases artisanal American beef and local wine country flavors, and guests may enjoy three courses for $25 per person with a featured glass of wine.
 Charlie Palmer Steak is located at Archer Hotel in Downtown Napa.

 PR Contact: Evita McDaniels, firstname.lastname@example.org

 Hotel Villagio in Yountville reopened in October 2018 as part of the second phase of the reimagined and designed Estate Yountville.
 Joining sister property Vintage House, which opened in Fall 2017, Hotel Villagio features redesigned guestrooms with fireplaces and terraces.
 The 22-acre estate includes V Marketplace, a lifestyle retail and dining complex, and the newly renovated and recently opened spa, The Spa at The Estate.
 Hotel Villagio will also debut The Villa, a 3,600 square-feet free-standing five-bedroom private space inclusive of the only accommodations in Napa Valley furnished with Hästens 2000T king size beds.